 The warrants issued in this offering will be immediately exercisable and expire on the fifth anniversary of the date of issuance.
-The warrants will have an initial exercise price per share equal to \$, which is 110% of the closing price of our common stock on The NASDAQ Capital Market on the date of the underwriting agreement or the date immediately prior to such date, as permitted by NASDAQ rules.
+The warrants will have an initial exercise price per share equal to \$ , which is 110% of the closing price of our common stock on The NASDAQ Capital Market on the date of the underwriting agreement or the date immediately prior to such date, as permitted by NASDAQ rules.
 In the event that our common stock price does not exceed the exercise price of the warrants during the period when the warrants are exercisable, the warrants may not have any value.

 There is no established trading market for the warrants to be sold in this offering, and the market for the warrants may be highly volatile or may decline regardless of our operating performance.
-We applied for listing of the warrants offered in this offering on The NASDAQ Capital Market on March 24, 2015, and we intend for them to begin trading upon the later of the consummation of this offering or the approval by NASDAQ.
-No assurance can be given that our application will be approved and we may determine in our sole discretion to abandon this application for listing of the warrants.
-Even if the warrants are listed, an active public market for our warrants may not develop or be sustained.
+The warrants offered in this offering have been approved for listing on The NASDAQ Capital Market under the symbol "NUROW."
+However, an active public market for our warrants may not develop or be sustained.
 We cannot predict the extent to which investor interest in our company will lead to the development of an active trading market in our warrants or how liquid that market might become.
 If a market does not develop or is not sustained, it may be difficult for you to sell your warrants at the time you wish to sell them, at a price that is attractive to you, or at all.